learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 There are several options for dealing with null values.
 You can always remove observation rows with missing values or similarly remove features with excessive sparsity caused by null values.
 That said, doing so throws away potentially valuable information.
 There may be important reasons why said information is missing.
 Despite this, many machine learning algorithms will not tolerate null values and as such you either have to impute values or drop the data.
 Some options you have for imputing data include:

 **_Numeric Data_**
-* Replacing Nulls with column median
+* Replacing Nulls with the column median
-* Binning data and converting columns to categorical format (_Coarse Classification)_
+* Binning the data and converting columns to a categorical format (_Coarse Classification)_

 **_Categorical Data_**
 * Making Null values their own category
 * Replacing null values with the most common category

+As a data scientist, you will have to decide which method of imputation is appropriate for your particular data set and business objective.

 ## Checking For Multicollinearity